SpatialDataCommons/CDR-analysis-tools-std/Interpolation/README.md

     A59432230,2013-10-01 10:57:00,54,44786,80.6321761,7.478790558
     A59432230,2013-10-01 13:18:00,54,44786,80.6321761,7.478790558
     ```
+* *Fictional data are provided in input folder for testing*

 ### Step 1: Anoymization
 * If the input contain privacy information such as IMEI, Phone Number and need to be anonymized before start analysis, please refer to Anonymization Tool.